University of Surrey International Study Centre

 This programme can lead to one of the undergraduate degrees in the table below.
 Grades and progression degrees are guidelines and subject to change.

-Please note there may be additional entry criteria and/or an audition or Interview may be required for entry onto the following programmes: Music, Creative Music Technology, Dance, Musical Theatre, Acting, Actor-Musician, Theatre Production, Tonmeister and Modern Languages.
 Applicants for Musical theatre, Acting and Actor-Musician are also required to pay an audition fee.
-For further information, please refer to the relevant page on our website: https://www.surrey.ac.uk/undergraduate or contact the Admissions team – firstname.lastname@example.org.
+For further information, please refer to the relevant page on our website: surrey.ac.uk/undergraduate or email the Admissions team email@example.com.

 Age: you must be at least 17 years old to study at the International Study Centre and progress to the University.